WOODFIN CLEARS IT ALL UP

 Myth: Heating oil produces many harmful air emissions.

 Fact: Heating oil burns almost 95 percent cleaner than it did in 1970.
 Today, residential oil burners produce less than one-third of one percent of total U.S. particulate emissions.
 To gain even greater efficiency and lower emissions, the industry, in coordination with state environmental agencies, is working to cut the sulfur content of heating oil from 1,500 parts per million to 15 parts per million by 2018.
 And, when ultra-low sulfur heating oil is combined with renewable biofuels, you get the cleanest heating oil available.
 Read more about biofuels and biodiesel.

 Myth: Heating oil has not responded to concerns about global warming.

 Fact: Since 1970, the heating oil industry has cut its total greenhouse gas emissions by approximately one third.

 Myth: Heating oil is not renewable.

-Fact: In addition to its sulfur reductions, the heating oil industry is moving toward zero emissions with new fuel blends of heating oil and biofuel, called Bioheat®, which contain between 2 and 20% renewable biodiesel.
+Fact: In addition to its sulfur reductions, the heating oil industry is moving toward zero emissions with new fuel blends of heating oil and biofuel, called Bioheat®, which contain between 2 and 20 percent renewable biodiesel.
 When combined with biodiesel to create Bioheat® heating oil has the potential to reduce emissions to the lowest level of any fossil fuel.
 Read more about biodiesel and biofuels.
-In fact, if just 5% of Americans heated their homes with today's Bioheat®, it would be equivalent to taking 700,000 cars and trucks off the road.
+In fact, if just 5 percent of Americans heated their homes with today's Bioheat®, it would be equivalent to taking 700,000 cars and trucks off the road.